23 gifts for men they'll actually want this Christmas | CNN Underscored

 Apple AirTag ($29; amazon.com)

 The perfect gift for the forgetful Dad, Apple AirTags allow you to find anything you’ve lost with surprising accuracy.
-Attach one to your keys, wallet, laptop, TV remote, or anything else he’s prone to losing.
+Attach one to your keys, wallet, laptop, TV remote or anything else he’s prone to losing.
 Just be sure to stock up on accessories too, because AirTags don’t come with any way to attach onto items.

 Knock Knock What I Love About Dad Fill in the Love Book ($11.15; amazon.com)

 If you’re looking for a personalized, heartfelt gift, this one will have your dad in tears in no time.
-This fill-in-the-blank book let’s you write about in your own words why your dad is so great.
+This fill-in-the-blank book lets you write about why your dad is so great in your own words.

 Truff Gourmet Hot Sauce ($17.98; amazon.com and truff.com)